DTJF/libpruio/src/doc/_examples.md

 \Item{Description}

   This example shows how to sample ADC data.
-It creates a PruIo structure configured in IO mode and draws a continously updated graph of the analog lines AIN-0 to AIN-7.
+It creates a PruIo instance configured in IO mode and draws a continously updated graph of the analog lines AIN-0 to AIN-7.
 The graph gets updated column by column by the currently sampled values.
 You can switch channels on or off to watch just a subset.
 By default it creates a full screen